code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs1/move.md

 [short_description]

-Changes the thickness of the line the turtle leaves behind as it moves on the screen.
+Moves the turtle from its current location, ignoring which way the turtle is facing.

 [/short_description]

 [/description]